top of page

 Design Principles

-• Consistency - Maintaining uniform UI patterns for a seamless user experience.
+• Consistency - Maintaining the same UI patterns for a fluid user experience.

-• Scalability - Designing a flexible system that can expand with new features.
+• Scalability - Designing a system that can grow and handle new features as needed.

 Visual Representation